enviodev/telegram-to-notiondb/README.md

 - The tool interactively prompts for search substrings
 - The tool automatically disconnects from Telegram when the sync is complete
 - Duplicate removal is safe and only archives pages (doesn't permanently delete them)
+- **Restore functionality**: You can restore recently removed pages using the restore-latest command